How to Enable Background Size in Internet Explorer [Quicktip]

 }

-Then, if you are using Apache server, place the .htaccess in the root folder of server or, simply add this line to the existing .htacces file, if available.
+If you’re using an Apache server, place the .htaccess file in the server’s root folder, or simply add this line to the existing .htaccess file if one exists:

 AddType text/x-component .htc

-And that’s it.
-You can now view the page in Internet Explorer.
-Assuming that you set the background-size with cover as shown above, you should find that the background image is now resized and will fit in proportionally within the container; see the following demo in Internet Explorer 8-6 to see it in action.
+That’s all there is to it.
+When you view the page in Internet Explorer and have set the background-size to cover as shown above, you’ll see that the background image is now properly resized and fits proportionally within the container.
+Check out the following demo in Internet Explorer 8-6 to see it in action.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail